vishalned/MMEarth-train/README.md

 [![Code - Data](https://img.shields.io/badge/Code%20--%20Data-darkgreen)](https://github.com/vishalned/MMEarth-data/tree/main)

-:bangbang:  **UPDATE: This repo is currently being fixed to work with the new v001 version of the data and with the ffcv dataloader.
-It will be ready by the first week of August 2024.**

 This repository contains code used to create the models and results presented in this paper [MMEarth: Exploring Multi-Modal Pretext Tasks For Geospatial Representation Learning](https://arxiv.org/abs/2405.02771).
 It modifies the [ConvNext V2](https://arxiv.org/abs/2301.00808) architecture to be used with [MMEarth](https://github.com/vishalned/MMEarth-data), which is a multi-modal geospatial remote sensing data.

 ## 📢 Latest Updates
-:fire::fire::fire: Last Updated on 2024.08.01 :fire::fire::fire:
+:fire::fire::fire: Last Updated on 2024.08.07 :fire::fire::fire:

 - **Paper accepted to ECCV 2024 !!**
+- Updated installation scripts and repository.
 - Model now pretrained on MMEarth v001 & evaluated on GEO-Bench v1.0.
 - Updated model scripts to work with MMEarth-v001.
 - Data augmentation fix: Random crops are now aligned across modalities